taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka looks horrified.
 Eireena hides her smile.

-Eireena: **"Anyways, every year since then, different members of your Council have visited us, each time bringing another outfit and showing us the faces of more children, or grandchildren.
-Each time the outfit got a little bit larger, and each time, your counsilors took back the old one."**
+Eireena: **"*Anyways*, every year since then, different members of your Council have visited us.
+Each time they bring a new outfit, a little bit larger than the last, take back the old one."**

+### Page 10

 Asoka stares down at the cuttlefish cloth.